bogatinovskijasmin/Papers-From-Scratch/README.md

 Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., Polosukhin, I. (2017).
 Advances in neural information processing systems (pp. 5998–6008).

-### character_level_language_models
+### Character Level Language Models
 A recurrent model uses a character-level representation of the words in the book "Time Machine" to learn the language model.
-Note that for the implementation the default models are from the torch.nn package is not used.
  It implements the papers listed below:

 This project implements the following papers: